oleksandr-romashko/goit-pythonweb-hw-02/README.md

    > ℹ️ 🔓 To expose the PostgreSQL port (e.g., for connection from external tools), uncomment the line:
    > `# DB_PORT=5432`
 2. **Start the Environment:**
-    _(with optional `tools` profile if needed)_
+    _(with optional `tools` profile to start pgAdmin if needed)_
     ```bash
     docker compose --profile tools up
     ```
     This will:
+    1. Download all necessary image dependencies.
-    1. Build the FastAPI app container.
+    2. Build the `FastAPI` app image and run container.
-    2. Initialize and start PostgreSQL and pgAdmin containers with values in .env file.
+    3. Initialize and start `PostgreSQL` and `pgAdmin` containers with values in .env file.
-    3. Expose:
+    5. Expose:
         * FastAPI app at: [localhost:8000](http://localhost:8000) (default port is set by `WEB_PORT` in `.env`)
         * pgAdmin at: [localhost:5050](http://localhost:5050) (default port is set by `DB_ADMIN_PANEL_PORT` in `.env`)
-        * PostgreSQL database is not exposed (default, may be configured in the .env file) (port is not exposed - uncomment line to expose, set by `DB_PORT` in `.env`)
+        * PostgreSQL database is not exposed by default(may be configured in the .env file - uncomment line with `DB_PORT` in `.env` to expose it)
 3. **Shut Down:**
     ```bash
     docker compose down